Everyday Habits That Shorten Your Life, According to Science

 "A few mistakes I often spot when it comes to health and wellness: Failing to mentioning their work history or any history of asbestos exposure, which opens the door to misdiagnosis as doctors may inaccurately rule out asbestos as the cause of a patient's symptoms," says Snehal Smart, MD, of the Pleural Mesothelioma Center.
 "It's important that patients alert their doctor if they've come in contact with asbestos in order for a doctor to accurately diagnose any asbestos diseases.
 Also, assuming symptoms such as a chronic cough, shortness of breath and chest pain are related to less serious illnesses like bronchitis or pneumonia despite having a history of asbestos exposure."

 The Rx: "Many early mesothelioma warning signs overlap with other diseases and cancers.
 It's important to monitor your health for any changes and share them with your doctor, so you can get proper testing."
-And to get through life at your healthiest, Don't Take This Supplement, Which Can Raise Your Cancer Risk.
+And to get through this pandemic at your healthiest, don't miss these 35 Places You're Most Likely to Catch COVID.